pivotal/docs-tap/scst-store/deployment-details.hbs.md

 The installation creates the following in your Kubernetes cluster:

-- Two components — an API back end and a database.
-  Each component includes:
-    - service
+- Four components:
-    - deployment
+    - metadata-store API backend
-    - replicaset
+    - database
+    - AMR API backend (If AMR is deployed, see [Deploying AMR](#amr))
+    - AMR CloudEvent Handler (If AMR is deployed, see [Deploying AMR](#amr))
+- Services for each of the four components, named:
-    - Pod
+    - `metadata-store-app`
-- Persistent volume claim
+    - `metadata-store-db`
-- External IP address (based on a deployment configuration set to use `LoadBalancer`).
-- A Kubernetes secret to allow pulling SCST - Store images from a registry.
+    - `amr-persister` (If AMR is deployed, see [Deploying AMR](#amr))
+    - `artifact-metadata-repository-app` (If AMR is deployed, see [Deploying AMR](#amr))
 - A namespace called `metadata-store`.
-- A service account with read-write privileges named `metadata-store-read-write-client`, and a corresponding secret for the service account.
-It's bound to a ClusterRole named `metadata-store-read-write`.
+- Persistent volume claim `postgres-db-pv-claim` in the `metadata-store` namespace.
+- A Kubernetes secret in the namespace tap is installed to allow pulling SCST - Store images from a registry.
+- Two ClusterRoles:
+    - `metadata-store-read-write-client` is bound to a service account by default, giving the service account read and write privileges
-- A read-only ClusterRole named `metadata-store-read-only` that isn't bound to a service account.
+    - `metadata-store-read-only` isn't bound to any service accounts, but is available for the user to bound it if needed.
 See [Service Accounts](#service-accounts).
 - (Optional) An HTTPProxy object for ingress support.

 ## <a id='configuration'></a> Deployment configuration

 All configurations are nested inside of `metadata_store` in your tap values deployment YAML.
+For AMR specific configurations, they are nested under `amr` inside of the `metadata_store` section.

 ### Supported Network Configurations